l0wigh/Cambridge-Vita/README.md

-# Cambridge Launcher for PSVita
+# Cambridge for PSVita

-This is the launcher for [Cambridge Vita Edition](https://github.com/L0Wigh/Cambridge)
+This is working as a launcher for [Cambridge Vita Edition](https://github.com/L0Wigh/Cambridge)

 It can be used as a base for other LÖVE based games.